 There are Bronze and Silver accreditations available online.
 Bronze means you have passed the initial online training and silver means you have also sent a picture of an installation you have done.

-Earthing is essential for the functioning of the unit.
-Lots of salespeople try to mislead installers that their product is the same as AQUABION but does not need earthing.
+Bonding is essential for the functioning of the unit.
+Lots of salespeople try to mislead installers that their product is the same as AQUABION but does not need bonding.
 This can’t be true.
 If their unit was working on the Galvanic principle then they would need to earth the pipework as well.
 The galvanic principle means that a small amount of electricity is created as the small amount of Zinc is released.
 If there is no electricity, then there is no Zinc being released.

 Electrolytic and Galvanic water conditioners.
 What’s the difference: